Medication-Assisted Therapy In Addiction Treatment

 How Do I Know if MAT is Right For Me?

-The suitability of MAT depends on various factors, including the type of addiction, medical history, and personal preferences.
+Knowing if MAT is right for you depends on various factors, including the type of addiction, medical history, and personal preferences.
 A healthcare provider conducts an assessment to determine if MAT is an appropriate option and creates a personalized treatment plan based on your needs.

 Is There a Risk of Becoming Dependent on MAT Medications?